NeowayLabs/packer-images/docs/azure.md

 $ make packer-build env=azure image=image-ubuntu
 ```

-Afer this step, you will have a blob storage with your VHD builded.
+After this step, you will have a blob storage with your VHD builded.

 ### Destroy the packer environment